My 20 Note MIDI Files

 My MIDI files come from a number of sources.
 The files below come from public domain sources.
 You can download them by Right-Clicking on them.
 Feel free to play or punch them on your own organ, but do not distribute them to others.
-I work and print files using the "true" Carl Frei scale starting with a bass F and rising to a D. Other 20er arrangers, or punching services use shifted/transposed scales.
+I work and print files using the "true" Carl Frei scale starting with a bass F (MIDI #053) and rising to a D (MIDI #086).
+Some other 20er arrangers, or punching services use shifted/transposed scales.

 20 Note Tuning Roll - The notes in the Carl Frei scale.

-The Chattanooga Blues - The first COAA rally of the 2008 season is at Lake Winnie Amusement Park near Chattanooga, TN.
-My plan is to punch a tne or two for each rally location, and I found this piece while looking for Chattanooga Choo-Choo.
+The Chattanooga Blues - The first COAA rally of the 2008 season was at Lake Winnie Amusement Park near Chattanooga, TN.
+My plan is to punch a tune or two for each rally location, and I found this piece while looking for Chattanooga Choo-Choo.
 It was a piano roll scan by Terry Smythe on one of the internet archives and created this file from it.

-Beautiful Ohio - Our second COAA rally in 2008 is in Marietta, Ohio, where the overhight steamboats regularly play this one when stopping.
-This is derived from a Wurlitzer 150 scan in the player piano roll MIDI archives, but with a key tranposition from C to Bb and a lot of detail editing.
+Beautiful Ohio - Our second COAA rally in 2008 was in Marietta, Ohio, where the overnight steamboats regularly play this one when stopping.
+This is derived from a Wurlitzer 150 scan in the player piano roll MIDI archives, but with a key transposition from C to Bb and a lot of detail editing.

 The Jolly Blacksmith Polka - I found the sheet music for this on the Library of Congress site Music for the Nation: American Sheet Music.
 I printed the pages on paper, then scanned and processed them with Neuratron's PhotoScore MIDI Lite to create a base file.
 I then did a key transposition, eliminated out-of-range notes, and otherwise "arranged" the tune for a 20 note roll.